Creative incubator for fresh new voices.

 Inspirational professional with a passion for sharing experience

 Three short-form series projects working in a group, each project’s development is overseen by experienced tutors, as well as ongoing peer-feedback by fellow participants.

-Streaming video became possible in the late 1990s and, almost instantly, creators started experimenting new ways of telling stories online.
-From the original boom of the do-it-yourself webseries, to Hollywood comanies investing in the millions, online short form series have made the most of their creative freedom and the possibility to connect directly with their audience.
+Streaming video became possible in the late 1990s and, almost instantly, creators started experimenting with new ways of telling stories online.
+From the original boom of the do-it-yourself webseries, to Hollywood companies investing in the millions, online short-form series have made the most of their creative freedom and the possibility to connect directly with their audience.

 WorkshopNovember 16 - 22 | Tallin, Estonia

 The workshop will help the participants define their series concept, outline their pilot script and season, and will train and explain the specifics of short-form series and the difference between long-form series in storytelling.
 Each project will receive a tutor´s in-depth guidance as well as peer assessment from fellow participants.

 Smash Cut uses lectures, group work, and individual consultations as its methodological tools.
 The participants will also be actively writing during the workshop working days, under the supervision of the tutors.

 The program is conducted in English.LecturesFinding the Right Partners - A Guide to Financing and Distribution for Web SeriesNovember 18, 14:00-15:00 EET | Tallin, Estonia

 Web series offer great opportunities for storytelling.
 But how to bring those projects to life?
 This lecture will give an overview on financing and distribution models for web series, look at potential partners, platforms and networking opportunities and get you into the mindset for defining the potential of your project, identifying target audiences and developing a strategy to find the right partners.How to engage the audience in advanceNovember 19, 14:00-15:00 EET | Tallin, Estonia